📜 Syllabus

 Explore other tiny game engines!

-Week 7 Micro Game Jam(s) -- Make an entire game in a single class.
+Week 7 Alt-Game Engine Jam(s) -- Make an entire game in a single class.

 Using dialogue systems, inventory data, and cinematic affordances of the game engine to stage and contextualise your play experiences.